Akira-01/startnow-react200-weather-app/README.md

-# Weather App
+# Weather-App
 In this assignment, you will be building an React Redux application that allows a user to search for weather data using the OpenWeatherMap API in a similar fashion to the following screenshot.
+It has five quick-links buttons for cities you always check on weathe updates, It also has a search-bar for any city in the world that gives you real world weather updates.

 ## Setup